Mauccio/Bungee-CTW/README.md

-# Classic-CTW
+# Bungee-CTW
-A BungeeCord Classic Capture The Wool Minigame.
+### A BungeeCord version of Mauccio's CTW
-Coming Soon...
+**NOTE: This is an alpha release, it may have bugs!